-- Facilitate hands-on experience on real research and development projects addressing current applications of computer vision.
+- Facilitate hands-on experience on real projects addressing current applications of computer vision.
 Students will be assessed via a final project report, coupled with a demonstration and presentation.

 The field is advancing rapidly and its applications continue to expand in areas of great societal value.
 In recent years computer vision has changed the way we view the world.
 Some examples of computer vision applications include image-based Internet searches, street-view related applications, robotics, face recognition for social networks, safety systems on vehicles, visual product identification and searches, human-computer interfaces for visual communication and gaming, disease diagnostics using medical imaging, visual inspection of machine parts, visual crop quality assessment, etc

 To support the rapid development of these applications, major companies including Adobe, Amazon, Apple, Canon, Facebook, GE, Google, IBM, Microsoft, NVIDIA, Qualcomm, Samsung and Siemens as well as numerous start-ups are forming computer vision groups.

 MSCV Learning Outcomes

 Upon successful completion of the MSCV program students are expected to be proficient in:

 - Reading and understanding current research publications about state of the art computer vision techniques.

 - Using the fundamental development tools commonly used for developing computer vision applications.

 - Implementing computer vision applications based on state of the art algorithms.